AY2324S2-CS2113-F15-4/tp/docs/DeveloperGuide.md

 multiple responsibilities and to adhere to the Single Responsibility Principle.
 By distributing the tasks, the system gains in maintainability and scalability, facilitating future enhancements and modifications.

+### BookList Class Component
+The `BookList` class is responsible for all actions involving the list of books that the user has.

+#### Overview
+The `BookList` class contains one protected static ArrayList named books.
+This ArrayList will contain Book objects.
+The methods in this class all change the ArrayList according to the command given.

+#### Detailed Workflow
+Apart from the constructor, the methods of this class like getSize(), addBook() all either return a piece of information about the ArrayList, the book object that is selected or change an attribute of the ArrayList or selected book object.
+For the printAllBooks() method, the ArrayList is iterated through, with the details of each book being printed out according to the toString() format of each book.
+Other than that, methods like markDoneByIndex() and markUndoneByIndex() both will change the isRead() attribute of the book of the given index.
+This class handles errors related to the
+ArrayList, throwing exceptions for invalid indexes and invalid actions based on current state (if trying to mark a book that is already read).

+#### Implementation and Rationale

 ### Parser Class Component
 The `Parser` class is responsible for parsing any input from the user and making sense of them to execute the correct commands.